qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_registry_unpublish'></a>
 ## qri registry unpublish

 remove dataset info from the registry

-### Synopsis
+#### Synopsis

 Unpublish will remove the reference to your dataset from the registry.
 If you dataset was previously backed up onto the registry, this backup will be removed.

 This dataset will no longer show up in search results.